Prox1ty/Netboard/README.md

 └── tsconfig.json
 ```

-The `engine` directory contains the reusable canvas layer. `Canvas.ts` coordinates input, camera state, stroke storage, spatial indexing, and undo/redo history. `Renderer.ts` draws board boundaries and visible strokes, while `Camera.ts` handles panning, zooming, and coordinate conversion.
-Operation definitions provide the tool-specific mouse and history handlers.
+The `engine` directory contains the reusable canvas layer.
+Its source is organized into canvas modules, tool operations, shared types, and constants.
+Together, these modules handle input, camera state, stroke storage, rendering, spatial indexing, and undo/redo history.

-The `frontend` directory contains the React application. `WhiteBoard.tsx` owns the canvas element and connects browser events to the engine.
-The toolbar and sidebar provide the visible controls, while the tool context stores the selected tool and color state shared by those controls.
+The `frontend` directory contains the React application.
+Its source is organized into the whiteboard view, reusable UI components, tool controls, sidebar components, and context providers for shared tool state.

 ### Frontend